MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - [Conversation flow and memory](/composer/concept-memory)

 >[!Note]
->Using Composer Publish button to add Composer content to your Power Virtual Agents bot makes them avalivle for testing, but does not automativally your Publish your Virtual Agents bot to your channels.
-To get your bot changes Published to any channels, use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents.
+>Using Publish button in Composer does not automativally publish your Publish your Virtual Agents bot to the channels.
+Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual agents to publish your bot changes to the channels.

 ## Composer features not supported with Power Virtual Agents